nasa/cumulus-orca/tasks/request_files/README.md

                 DB_QUEUE_URL
                     The URL of the SQS queue to post status to.
                 ORCA_DEFAULT_BUCKET
-                    The bucket to use if dest_bucket is not set.
+                    The bucket to use if destBucket is not set.
             Returns:
                 The value from inner_task.
                 Example Input:
                     {'granules': [
                         {
                             'granuleId': 'granxyz',
-                            'recover_files': [
+                            'recoverFiles': [
-                                {'key': 'path1', 'dest_bucket': 'bucket_name', 'success': True}
+                                {'key': 'path1', 'destBucket': 'bucketName', 'success': True}
                             ]
                         }]}
             Raises: